 2007: 21 baby boys named Rowdy in Texas

 2006: 25 baby boys named Rowdy in Texas

 2005: 27 baby boys named Rowdy in Texas

 There were also a good number of Rowdys born in Oklahoma.

-So, what does the word rowdy mean, and where come from?
+So, what does the word rowdy mean, and where does it come from?

 It’s a specifically American word that was first recorded as a noun in the early 1800s.
 It originally meant “lawless backwoodsman” and was probably based on the word row, “noisy commotion.”
 Today, a rowdy is “a rough, quarrelsome person.”
 The adjective rowdy is synonymous with words like “disorderly,” “unruly” and “boisterous.”